-The CGI IT UK Ltd board of directors has overall responsibility for ensuring that its modern slavery policy and statement comply with the company's legal and ethical obligations, and that all those that work for the company comply with it.
-The UK board has appointed David Hodges, Vice President and member of CGI UK's executive management team to lead CGI UK's response to modern slavery.
+The CGI IT UK Ltd board of directors ('the board') has overall responsibility for ensuring that its modern slavery policy and statement comply with the company's legal and ethical obligations, and that all those that work for the company comply with it.
+The board has appointed David Hodges, Vice President and member of CGI UK's executive management team to lead CGI UK's response to modern slavery.

-Day to day management of the company's approach to modern slavery is delegated to a working group that includes members in the Global Procurement and Corporate Social Responsibility team, with support from the Corporate Legal Services - UK team.
+Day to day management of the company's approach to modern slavery is delegated to a working group that includes members in the Global Procurement and Responsible Business team, with support from the Corporate Legal Services - UK team.
 The company also receives advice and support from external human rights specialists.
 Management at all levels are responsible for ensuring those reporting to them understand and comply with the company's modern slavery policy.
-Members are given regular training on modern slavery and the company's policy.